jhpyle/docassemble/_docs/markup.md

 In the above example, the picture will be shrunk or expanded so that its width is 250 pixels.

+# Inserting inline icons

+If you have defined "decorations" in an `image sets` block (see [initial blocks]), you can include these decorations as icons (having the same size as the text) by referencing them "emoji-style," putting colons around the decoration name.
+This works not only in `question` and `subquestion` areas, but also in question choices.

+{% highlight yaml %}
+---
+generic object: Individual
+question: |
+  What is ${ x.possessive('gender') }?
+field: x.gender
+choices:
+  - "Male :male:": male
+  - "Female :female:": female
+  - "Other": other
+---
+{% endhighlight %}

 # Inserting audio and video

 In addition to using the `audio` and `video` [modifiers], you can